ChocoShell/spanish-21-react/docs/process.md

 # Blog Notes

 After a weekend at Atlantic City(Link to AC?), I wanted to make my own Spanish 21 game to figure out the optimal strategy through ML.
-I first wanted to make the backend in Scala so I cna learn more about it and it makes it easier to do ML stuff there.
+I first wanted to make the backend in Scala so I can learn more about it and it makes it easier to do ML stuff there.
 Then I thought of doing it in python since I know python more and I can do the front end and back end easier.
-Then I realized I can have the whole thing on the front end in React, then maybe create a version where I move it to ndoe in the backend and do ML on it in the form of Tensorflow.js(Link to tensorflow).
+Then I realized I can have the whole thing on the front end in React, then maybe create a version where I move it to node in the backend and do ML on it in the form of Tensorflow.js(Link to tensorflow).

 Writing this blog as a way to gather my thoughts so this page will change dramatically whenever it updates.